ocotillo-works/GeoTIFF-waypoints/README.md

 - [x] Export plan to a file to use in Mission Planner

 ### Usability & Quality of Life
+- [x] Script to set up requirements, environment.
 - [ ] Input GeoTIFFs exceed GitHub 100MB input file size limit.
 Might need LFS.
+- [ ] Pass arguments to script
+- [ ] Directories, naming for inputs, outputs
-- [ ] Script to set up requirements, environment.
+- [ ] Add images to README

-# Geo-Referenced Waypoints with Python

-This project allows users to click on a GeoTIFF image, add waypoints at the clicked locations, and view the corresponding geographic coordinates.
-The project also allows users to draw lines between sequential waypoints and export these waypoints in a format suitable for mission planning software.

 ## Features
 - Click on a GeoTIFF image to add waypoints with geographic coordinates (latitude, longitude).